build-trust/ockam/documentation/guides/rust/get-started/03-routing/README.md

 hops, within one node, or across many nodes.

-To achieve this, messages carry with them two meta fields: `onward_route` and `return_route`, where a route is list of addresses.
+To achieve this, messages carry with them two meta fields: `onward_route` and `return_route`, where a route is a list of addresses.

 To get a sense of how that works, let's route a message over two hops.